 The animal world is full of amazing photo opportunities.
-We’ve come up with 30 unique animal photography examples for you.
+So we’ve come up with 30 unique animal photography examples for you.

-If you want to come up with exciting ideas or motivate yourself to improve your animal photography, this is the best place to start.
+This is the best place to start if you want to come up with exciting ideas or motivate yourself to improve your animal photography.

 There’s a lot you can do with animal photography during golden hour.

 Golden hour occurs after sunrise and before sunset.
 You can use it to take photos from all kinds of angles.
 All without worrying about overexposing or underexposing your photos.

 2. Use Window Light to Take Moody Photos of Your Cat

 Instead of using direct window light, use different angles.